 Episode 9 of the podcast is all about test day!
-Dave and Jon outline exactly how to study in the 72 hours prior to an LSAT, dos and don’ts for the day before, tips for the morning-of (including some warm up advice!), and even suggestions for minimizing stress and anxiety at the test center.
-As part of that discussion you’ll get answers to common questions like “which sections or concepts offer the most opportunity for last-minute improvement?” and “how do I keep prepping but ensure I don’t burn out?”
+Dave and Jon outline exactly how to study in the 72 hours prior to an LSAT, dos and don’ts for the day before, tips for the morning-of (including some warm up advice!), and suggestions for minimizing stress and anxiety at the test center.
+As part of that discussion you’ll get answers to common questions.
+“Which sections or concepts offer the most opportunity for last-minute improvement?”
+And, “How do I keep prepping but ensure I don’t burn out?”

-0:00 to 8:36: Episode 9 kicks off as always with a discussion of the night’s cocktails—Dave’s sipping Red Bull and Vodkas as he recovers from Vegas (and shares an interesting story of his first-ever Red Bull experience) and Jon’s nursing a sore throat with a hot toddy—and some theme music for test week: Europe’s The Final Countdown.
-There’s also a quick, happy sidebar on the state of Dave and Jon’s March Madness brackets, with the two of them currently first and second in the office pool, respectively.
+0:00 – Intro.
+Episode 9 kicks off as always with a discussion of the night’s cocktails—Dave’s sipping Red Bull and Vodkas as he recovers from Vegas (and shares an interesting story of his first-ever Red Bull experience) and Jon’s nursing a sore throat with a hot toddy—and some theme music for test week: Europe’s The Final Countdown.

-8:37 to 13:37: Some updates in the LSAT World, most notably the multiple tests scheduled for Saturday through Monday, and a new Law:Fully blog, “Ensuring the Integrity of Law School Admission in the Wake of Recent Scandal.”
+8:37 – Some updates in the LSAT World, most notably the multiple tests scheduled for Saturday through Monday, and a new Law:Fully blog, “Ensuring the Integrity of Law School Admission in the Wake of Recent Scandal.”

-13:38 to 48:02: This lengthy portion of the episode begins the main theme: how to best prepare during test week.
+13:38 – This lengthy portion of the episode begins the main theme: how to best prepare during test week.
 Specifically, the week is broken down chronologically, with this segment addressing common questions and concerns, as well as best practices, for the final 2-3 study days right up until the day before your exam.
-Dave and Jon even pose several tricky student questions to one another to get answers to some of the week’s most daunting decisions.
+Dave and Jon pose several tricky student questions to get answers to some of the week’s most daunting decisions.

-48:03 to 1:08:49: And then we arrive at LSAT-eve, noting exactly what to do, and what to absolutely avoid, the day before your scheduled test.
-A key factor in test success is not overdoing it the day before, so Jon and Dave explain how much is too much, and Jon outlines his step-by-step routine for day-before prep.
+48:03 – And then we arrive at LSAT-eve, noting exactly what to do, and what to absolutely avoid, the day before your scheduled test.
+A key factor in test success is not overdoing it the day before.
+Jon and Dave explain how much is too much, and Jon outlines his step-by-step routine for day-before prep.
 The guys also run down the list of items you’ll need to take with you to the test, items that are prohibited, and other things you should do in the 24 hours pre-test to ensure your test day goes as smoothly as possible.

 There are also some tips on what to do if you find yourself struggling to fall asleep that night, including the risks of self-medicating and the restful benefits of meditation (which Jon claims he can sit still long enough to practice).

-They also talk about a morning-of warm up—including pros and cons—with Jon giving a detailed look at his personal warm up process and what makes it so beneficial.
+They also talk about a morning-of warm up—including pros and cons.
+Jon gives a detailed look at his personal warm up process and what makes it so beneficial.

-1:29:40 to 1:37:56: The truth is that everyone, no matter how well prepared or how experienced, feels anxious before and during the LSAT.
+1:29:40 – The truth is that everyone, no matter how well prepared, feels anxious before and during the LSAT.
 The trick is channeling that nervous energy into something useful, making it a productive attribute rather than a distracting hindrance.
-So Dave and Jon give practical, actionable advice on how to recognize and combat test anxiety while at your test center, allowing you to succeed even when you’re uneasy.
+Dave and Jon give practical, actionable advice on how to recognize and combat test anxiety while at your test center.
+This will allow you to succeed even when you’re uneasy.

-1:37:57 to 1:45:11: Finally, just because the test is over doesn’t mean you can’t still make informed choices that positively impact your outcomes (or at least your peace of mind).
+1:37:57 – Finally, the test being over doesn’t mean you can’t make informed choices that positively impact your outcomes.
+Or, at least your peace of mind.
 So the discussion of test week behavior concludes with some pointers on what to do once the test is finished.

-1:45:12 to 1:46:31: Outro.
-Be sure to subscribe, leave us a rating, and send us any questions or topics you’d like us to cover in a future episode: firstname.lastname@example.org.
+1:45:12 – Outro.
+Subscribe, leave a rating, and send any questions or topics you’d like us to cover in future episodes!
+Email us at firstname.lastname@example.org.
 We appreciate you listening!